 Before you say coconut cream is just whipped coconut oil, it’s not.
 Coconut cream still retains some of the coconut fiber.
 Yes it is high in fat--but just as much as vegan butter (or regular butter, for that matter) but,..
 We are talking about frosting here ;)

-If you’d like a lighter option, try whipped aquafaba!
-Recipe coming soon.
+If you’d like a lighter option, try my aquafaba whipped cream!

 Anyway.
 This vegan buttercream only requires 2 ingredients, and you can customize it however you’d like!
 Add extracts, food coloring, cocoa powder, etc. to flavor and color your buttercream for your baking experiments!